-The sloppiness continues when Chomsky discusses the single mutation that allegedly resulted in Merge.
-For his hypothesis, it must be the case that modern day humans all descend from a small breeding group in Africa: "We know by now that human language does not postdate about sixty thousand years ago...when the trek from Africa started" (p.
-13).
-Chomsky does not specify who 'we' is and neglects to mention that a competing hypothesis (e.g., Frayer et al., 1993) proposes a multiregional origin of modern humans (MOH).
-There is wide consensus among mainstream language evolutionists that MOH is unlikely (e.g., Lieberman, 1998).
-But Chomsky disagrees with virtually everything else proposed by mainstream language evolutionists and stresses repeatedly their alleged irrationality.
-Given that it is necessary for Chomsky's argument that MOH is false he would need to either provide his own arguments, refuting MOH or provide very strong supporting evidence for the 'out of Africa' hypothesis.
+Another revealing aspect of Chomsky's dealings with the language evolution literature is that he accepts without hesitation those proposals that support his own speculations.
+For example, it is crucial for his hypothesis that all modern day humans descend from one small breeding group in Africa that only dispersed after the alleged Merge-mutation occurred.
+He takes as established fact that "[w]e know by now that human language does not postdate about sixty thousand years ago...when the trek from Africa started" (p.
+13, emphasis added).
+Chomsky neglects to mention that one hypothesis (e.g., Frayer et al., 1993) proposes a multiregional origin of modern humans (MOH).
+Most mainstream language evolutionists consider MOH unlikely (for discussion see Lieberman, 1998).
+But, as the history of plate tectonic theory (Wegener, 1929) shows, at times theories initially opposed by the mainstream turn out to be correct.
+Given that it is necessary for Chomsky's arguments that MOH is false one would expect he would either provide novel arguments, refuting MOH or, at least, cite specific research providing very strong supporting evidence for the mainstream 'out of Africa' hypothesis.
 He does neither.
+Instead, he accepts uncritically a hypothesis proposed by people who, according to him, are "gesturing rhetorically to a general public who [they're] misleading" (p.
+105), take "a highly irrational approach to inquiry" (p.
+20), and provide "no justification for any of [their theories]" (p.
+15).
+Seemingly, what makes the 'out of Africa' hypothesis acceptable is neither the reputation of its proponents nor compelling evidence but the fact that it offers support for Chomsky's speculations.

-And, given how important the precise dating of the 'trek from Africa' and the 'sudden leap' are, it is surprising that Chomsky offers a fairly wide variety of dates for these events: "maybe sixty thousand years ago, language was there, in its modern form" (p.
+Further, given how important the precise dating of the 'trek from Africa' and the 'sudden leap' are, it is surprising that Chomsky offers a fairly wide variety of dates for these events: "maybe sixty thousand years ago, language was there, in its modern form" (p.
 13), "effects of having a complex symbolic system are barely there before 60,000-100,000 years ago" (p.
 13), "this massive cultural revolution, which is quite striking, probably about sixty or seventy thousand years ago" (p.
 17), "groups that got separated about fifty thousand years ago" (p.
 27), "a 'great leap forward' in human evolution in a period of roughly 50,000-100,000 years ago" (p.
 70), "it couldn't have happened later than about fifty thousand years ago" (p.
 71).
-Chomsky cites no work by other researchers so the only reason for this variety of dates seems to be inexcusable sloppiness that has not been corrected by the editor.
-Finally, he also claims: "You can argue fifty thousand years more or less, but that doesn't matter" (p.
+Chomsky cites no work by other researchers and could have easily been more consistent.
+The inconsistency regarding such an important detail shows that neither he nor his editor cared to avoid the impression of sloppiness.
+Finally, Chomsky also claims: "You can argue fifty thousand years more or less, but that doesn't matter" (p.
 51).
 Given the dates Chomsky offers this implies the language mutation could have happened as early as 150,000 years ago or as late as yesterday.
-One might think more precise timing does matter for his "theory".
+One might think more precise timing does matter.

-Unsurprisingly Chomsky's "theory" of language evolution is on a similarly sloppy, unsophisticated level.
+Unsurprisingly, Chomsky's speculations about language evolution are on a superficial and unsophisticated level and do not meet any criteria of scientific theorizing.
 I reproduce here only three of his numerous attempts to come up with an account: